carlwilson/CITS-3DPM/specification/specification/principals/principals.md

 + Detailed rights information should be included in PREMIS.
 High-level rights information in METS indicates restrictions.
 Detailed, object-specific rights information will be included in the PREMIS metadata;
 +	File format information for all files should be included as Persistent Unique Identifier (PUID) values in the appropriate PREMIS semantic units.

-Technical and preservation metadata in the context of the 3D PM CITS can include:
+Technical and preservation metadata in the context of the 3DPM CITS can include:
 +	Creating agent;
 +	Reference to the content information standard (e.g. STEP);
 +	Reference to the LOTAR standard part for the content information type;
 +	Information about the generating system.

-Event descriptions in the context of the 3 PM CITS can include:
+Event descriptions in the context of the 3DPM CITS can include:
 +	Creation events;
 +	Conversion or change events;
 +	Digital Signature events;
 +	Verification events and results;
 +	Validation events and results.

-Detailed technical metadata in the context of the 3D PM CITS can include:
+Detailed technical metadata in the context of the 3DPM CITS can include:
 +	File format, characterisation,  checksums;
 +	Detailed part number, version, product model and issue information;
 +	Relationships for the digital object (is part of, contains parts).

-Rights information in the context of 3D PM CITS can include:
+Rights information in the context of 3DPM CITS can include:
 +	Access rights;
 +	Export controls;
 +	License restrictions;